Updates about the pre-1975 service pensions injustice

 According to their website, the letters in question were on behalf of "Combined Armed Forces Federation UK" (CAFFUK / CAFF UK) pre-1975 pension campaigners.
 A ministerial letter published on the same website appears to have already explained the status of Command Papers to campaigners before they wrote to HM The Queen.

-We would like to make it clear that what have been described as "barrack-room lawyer letters" to Her Majesty have no connection with BAFF (British Armed Forces Federation), or with either of the following active groups which (unlike BAFF) campaign about the pre-1975 service pensions injustice:
+We would like to make it clear that what have been described as "barrack-room lawyer" and "sea-lawyer" letters to Her Majesty have no connection with BAFF (British Armed Forces Federation), or with either of the following active groups which (unlike BAFF) campaign about the pre-1975 service pensions injustice:

 - Equality for Veterans Association (EfVA)